Revised December 25, 2019

 A 2000 study reported that the risk of a UTI in the first year of life was ten times greater for uncircumcised boys than for circumcised boys.
 A 2005 meta-analysis also found a 90% decrease in UTI risk for circumcised boys.
 A 2018 study found that circumcision decreased the risk of UTIs by almost 80%.

 The World Health Organization and U.S. Centers for Disease Control have advised that antibiotics should be used sparingly.
-The WHO is concerned that UTIs have become more resistant to antibiotics, which the CDC warns can have harmful side effects.
+The WHO is concerned that UTIs have become more resistant to antibiotics, which the CDC warned can have harmful side effects.
 By significantly reducing the incidence of UTIs, newborn circumcision reduces the need for antibiotics in the first place.
 DOC's advice that parents can simply rely on antibiotics to treat a persistent infection is naive and harmful.

 Sudden Infant Death Syndrome